emilianavt/VSeeFaceManual/README.md

 #### iPhone face tracking

 Certain iPhone apps like [Waidayo](https://apps.apple.com/us/app/waidayo/id1513166077) can send [perfect sync](https://hinzka.hatenablog.com/entry/2020/08/15/145040) [blendshape information](https://hinzka.hatenablog.com/entry/2020/06/15/072929) over the VMC protocol, which VSeeFace can receive, allowing you to use iPhone based face tracking.
 This requires an especially prepared avatar containing the necessary blendshapes.
 A list of these blendshapes can be found [here](https://docs.unity3d.com/Packages/com.unity.xr.arkit-face-tracking@1.0/api/UnityEngine.XR.ARKit.ARKitBlendShapeLocation.html#fields).
 You can find an example avatar containing the necessary blendshapes [here](https://hub.vroid.com/en/characters/7535723910806948192/models/2729494919026563201).
 An easy, but not free, way to apply these blendshapes to VRoid avatars is to use [HANA Tool](https://booth.pm/en/items/2604269).
+It is also possible to use VSeeFace with iFacialMocap through [iFacialMocap2VMC](https://www.youtube.com/watch?v=3IhC-dealyI).

 To combine iPhone tracking with Leap Motion tracking, enable the `Track fingers` and `Track hands to shoulders` options in VMC reception settings in VSeeFace.
 Enabling all over options except `Track face features` as well, will apply the usual head tracking and body movements, which may allow more freedom of movement than just the iPhone tracking on its own.